Mavi-sly/Android-App-ANU-Course-Finder/README.md

 ---

 ## 🐞 Known Issues
-- Missing toast message when no search results are found.
 - Misalignment issue when course names are too long in the list.
-- Dataset does not include some course prefixes (e.g., `EXTN`).
+- The dataset does not include some course prefixes (e.g., `EXTN`).
 - History updates only after re-login.

 ---